Randikaviraj/KnapSack-Problem-Dynamic-programme/README.md

 ## Run the programme
 ```
-python KnapSack.py <naem of the data file>
+python KnapSack.py <name of the data file>
 ```